yig/graphics101-raytracing/README.md

 -----------------------------

 * This project builds off of your [raycasting](https://github.com/yig/graphics101-raycasting) homework.
 There is no new code to download.
-There are new raytraced outputs for the `.json` scenes and two new optional scenes which make use of refraction.
+You will augment your existing codebase to generate *raytraced* output for the `.json` scenes.

 * You will be fleshing out `Scene::rayColor()` to implement a Phong lighting model with shadows, reflections, and (optionally) refractions.
 You will